-- 1. Cumulative grade point average below a 2.5 (Undergraduate) and 3.0 (Graduate) after two consecutive terms; - Inability to successfully complete any course in two attempts (D, F, and W grades are unsuccessful attempts); Note that receiving a "W" grade in the same course twice, or receiving more than 2 "W" grades in any courses result in an academic dismissal. - 3.
-Failure in two different courses; or Failure in the same course twice. - Receiving a grade below a B- in any clinical or practicum course or a "Fail" in any Pass/Fail course (Graduate); or - 5.
-Receiving a grade below a B- in more than one didactic course (Graduate);
+- 1. Cumulative grade point average below a 2.5 (Undergraduate) and 3.0 (Graduate) after two consecutive terms if satisfactory progress is not made; - 2.
+Inability to successfully complete any course in two attempts (D, F, and W grades are unsuccessful attempts); Note that receiving a "W" grade in the same course twice, or receiving more than 2 "W" grades in any courses result in an academic dismissal.
+Withdrawals as a result of a Leave of Absence will not be counted in a student's satisfactory progress requirements but remain on the student's academic record.

+- 3. Failure in two different courses; or Failure in the same course twice. - 4.
+Receiving a grade below a B- in any clinical or practicum course or a "Fail" in any Pass/Fail course (Graduate); or - 5.
+Receiving a grade below a B- in more than one didactic course (Graduate). - 6.
+For students returning from a leave of absence (medical, emergency, armed services), a review of academic history and course progression can be conducted by the Dean or Vice Dean of Student Affairs and Diversity to determine academic standing for the returning term.